AMReX-Combustion/PeleLM/Docs/source/manual/GettingStarted.rst

 `PeleLM` Quickstart
 ===================
-`PeleLM` was created in 2017 by renaming `LMC`, the low Mach code from `CCSE <https://ccse.lbl.gov>`_, and is built on the `AMReX` library, the `IAMR` code and the `PelePhysics` chemistry and thermodynamics library.
+`PeleLM` was created in 2017 by renaming `LMC`, the low Mach code from `CCSE <https://ccse.lbl.gov>`_, and is built on the `AMReX` library, the `AMReX-Hydro` set of advection schemes, the `IAMR` code and the `PelePhysics` chemistry and thermodynamics library.
 For the impatient, the following summarizes how to obtain `PeleLM` and all the supporting software required, and how to build and run a simple case in order to obtain a first set of results.
 A thorough discussion of the model equations, and time stepping algorithms in `PeleLM` is